Pennsylvania Route 145: Route description

-PA 145 begins at an interchange with I-78 at exit 60 and PA 309 in the community of Lanark in Upper Saucon Township, Lehigh County, which is in the Lehigh Valley.
+PA 145 begins at an interchange with PA 309 in the community of Lanark in Upper Saucon Township, Lehigh County, which is in the Lehigh Valley.
 South of this interchange, the roadway continues southeast as part of PA 309 while northbound PA 309 heads west along I-78.
-From this interchange, PA 145 heads northwest on South Pike Avenue, a divided highway with two northbound lanes and one southbound lane.
+From this interchange, PA 145 heads northwest on Pike Avenue, a divided highway with two northbound lanes and one southbound lane.
 The road becomes undivided at the Vera Cruz Road/Oakhurst Drive intersection and ascends South Mountain with S-curves, passing through forested areas with some homes.
 The route reaches the community of Summit Lawn at the peak of South Mountain, where it intersects Rock Road, which heads southwest to provide access to westbound I-78/northbound PA 309.
 Here, PA 145 turns north and enters Salisbury Township, where it descends the mountain with one northbound lane and two southbound lanes through forests with a few residences.
 At the base of South Mountain, the route heads into the city of Allentown and becomes South 4th Street, heading into residential areas.
 The road crosses Emaus Avenue and narrows to two lanes, running north-northwest past businesses as it heads into the Mountainville neighborhood.
 PA 145 continues past homes and businesses, curving to the north as it passes to the east of a shopping center.
 After passing through the Mountainville neighborhood, the route turns west onto Susquehanna Street and passes over Norfolk Southern's Reading Line and Trout Creek.